What is exercise physiology and how can it help you?

 What is an Accredited Exercise Physiologist (AEP)?

 AEPs hold a four-year university degree and are allied health professionals.
-AEPs specialise in clinical exercise interventions for a broad range of pathological populations.
-These persons may be at risk of developing, or have existing, medical conditions and injuries.
+AEPs implement clinical exercise interventions and programs for a broad range of pathological populations.
+These programs are made for people that may be at risk of developing, or have existing, medical conditions and injuries.
 The aims of AEP interventions are to prevent acute or manage sub-acute or chronic disease or injury, and assist in restoring ones optimal physical function, health or wellness.

 These interventions are exercise-based and include health and physical activity education, advice and support and lifestyle modification with a strong focus on achieving behavioural change.
 AEPs are recognised as allied health professionals displaying a diverse range of knowledge and skills, working across a variety of areas and target pathologies as presented below.